mbdevpl/python-boilerplates/README.rst

     :alt: grade from Codacy

-This package includes boilerplates for various common tasks in Python packages, such as building the package, testing the packaging process and storing the package config.
+This package includes boilerplates for various common tasks in Python packages, such as building the package, testing the packaging process, storing the package config or logging for the package.

 .. contents::
     :backlinks: none